 Select the INFO level if you want to log informational messages that highlight the application progress at a coarse-grained level, and important local variables, such as queries, parameters, formula values used when running reports, connection information, and SQL statements.

-Select the TRIVIAL Level if you want to log fine-grained informational events most useful in tracing an application, such as the report structure dump, or the result set dump.
+Select the TRIVIAL Level if you want to log fine-grained informational events most useful in tracing an application, such as the report structure dump, or the report set dump.

 Select the ALL level if you want to log all the information that the other levels log.